marcusoftnet/marcusoftnet.github.io/_posts/2023-07-04-using-google-drive-and-slides-as-report-generator.md

     return None
 ```

-This is our first time interacting with the Google API (in this blog post) so it's worth taking some time describing how it works.
-It's very hierarchical and REST-like in it's approach.
+This is our first time interacting with the Google API (in this blog post) so it's worth taking some time to describe how it works.
+It's very hierarchical and REST-like in its approach.
 Even here in the Python code.

 See how we use `self.auth_drive()` there in the middle?
-That will give us a client that we can use to interact with folder, permissions and files.
+That will give us a client that we can use to interact with folders, permissions, and files.

 `self.auth_drive().files()` means that we are going to do things with files.
 For example `self.auth_drive().files().create()` to create a new file.

 That `.create()` will behind the scenes issue a [POST request to the HTTP API](https://developers.google.com/drive/api/reference/rest/v3/files/create).
-The API is very well documented but typically talks about the HTTP or REST level rather than Python code that is only is reserved for the overview and tutorials.
+The API is very well documented but typically talks about the HTTP or REST level rather than Python code that is only reserved for the overview and tutorials.

-Each request has body, and optionally additional parameters.
-In our case we create a `folder_metadata`-body that describes that we are going to create a folder (through the mime-type) and then put it in a `parent`-folder.
+Each request has a body and optionally additional parameters.
+In our case, we create a `folder_metadata`-body that describes that we are going to create a folder (through the mime-type) and then put it in a `parent`-folder.

 The `supportsAllDrives` was close to driving me crazy, but is needed FOR EVERY request that is done against a shared folder.
 That's why I took it as a parameter to the `GoogleDriveService` class.

-Finally the `fields` property of the request describes which fields that you want in the response.
+Finally, the `fields` property of the request describes which fields you want in the response.
 Why not send all fields, you say?
-Well - [feast you eyes on this, my friend](https://developers.google.com/drive/api/reference/rest/v3/files#File).
+Well - [feast your eyes on this, my friend](https://developers.google.com/drive/api/reference/rest/v3/files#File).
 It's just a comma-separated list of fields like `id, name, thumbnailLink` for example.

 I'll show you soon, what that `GoogleDriveObject` thing is (it's something that I have created.)

-One thing that is very important is to execute the request.
+One very important thing is to execute the request.
 This is done with `.execute()` and needs to be called, or you have just created a request that is never used.
 It just sits there.
 Like a madman.

-My method `create_folder` also adds some logging and error handling, both of which has proven invaluable to make sense of this.
+My method `create_folder` also adds some logging and error handling, both of which have proven invaluable to make sense of this.

-### Encapsulate file-responses in a `GoogleDriveObject` class
+### Encapsulate file responses in a `GoogleDriveObject` class

 Finally (other sections will NOT be this long, I promise) let's talk about the `GoogleDriveObject`.
 My class looks like this: